This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and diet to help you or your child.

 They generally are not taken internally, but instead are inhaled or applied topically.

-The essential oils of vetiver and cedarwood have been found to be effective in reducing ADHD symptoms by altering brainwave patterns.
-(29)
+The essential oils of vetiver and cedarwood have been found to reduce ADHD symptoms by altering brainwave patterns.

-Lavender, one of the most versatile essential oils, has not been shown to help ADHD directly, but it can help you relax and sleep.
-(30)
+Lavender, one of the most versatile essential oils, has not been shown to help ADHD directly, but it can help improve relaxation and sleep.

-Rosemary can help you focus and remember and perform mental tasks faster and more accurately.
+Rosemary essential oil can help focus and memory and allow mental tasks to be performed faster and more accurately.

 Other essential oils that may be useful for ADHD include bergamot, eucalyptus, frankincense, lemon, and ylang ylang.